AspirinCode/MD-analysis-tools-scripts/README.md

 - Visualization in VMD & PyMOL
 - Membrane-related analyses: hydrophobic thickness, acyl chain order parameter etc;
 - Protein-related analyses: RMSD, RMSF, contact map, secondary structure analyses, allosteric network etc;
 - Enhanced sampling-related anlysis: MBAR, WHAM, EXP, TI etc;

+## Contact
+If you have any questions, comments, or would like to report a bug, please file a Github issue or contact me at shaalltime@gmail.com.

 ## About author
 Shasha Feng is currently a PhD student at Dr. Wonpil Im's group at Lehigh University.
 She did her undergraduate study at Peking University with Dr. Chen Song (membrane protein biophysics) and Dr. Peng Zou (voltage sensor engineering).
 The research interests focus on understanding the molecular interactions in biological systems, employing tools like MD simulations, statistics, and machine learning.